adnanbaysal/truchet-tiles/README.md

 * Animate needs Fill to be NOT selected (may change in the future).
 * Animation mode needs Animate to be selected.

-## How to use with Pygame (unix only)
+## How to run with Pygame (unix only)
-Run `python rectangular/pygame_ui.py`.
+### Rectangular tiling
+Run `python pygame_ui/rectangular.py`, or use the `Pygame Rectangular` debug config if you are using VS Code.
 This will open a pygame screen.
 Use the following keys to alter the tiling:

 * **UP-DOWN Arrows:** Change the function being shown
 * **LEFT-RIGHT Arrows:** Regenerate an image in the random function mode.